Mutagen-Modding/Mutagen/docs/lowlevel/Header-Structs.md

 - `TotalLength`
 - Other fields more specialized for the category (`MajorRecordFlags`, `FormID`, etc)

-All of these fields align themselves properly by bouncing off a [[GameConstants|Game Constants]] object which has all the appropriate alignment information.
+All of these fields align themselves properly by bouncing off a [Game Constants](Game-Constants.md)object which has all the appropriate alignment information.

 #### Frame
 Frames add a single additional member `ReadOnlyMemorySlice<byte> Content { get; }`, and thus overlay on top of a whole record in its entirety, both the header and its content.
 This struct offers a nice easy package to access anything about an entire record in one location.